jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 I see no wolves.
 I see nothing, says Oldest Daughter.

 Wolves we see.
 We cannot see tigers.
 They are ghost.
 No huddle.
+No come together.
 It is hot.
 We must go.
 This path is good.
 We keep moving.

 We keep moving.
 We keep moving.
+We are close.
 We are here!

 Everyone is happy!

 I will stand here.
 Keep watching.
 Have fun!
+Eat good food.
+Eat good clay.
 Stay close!
 I am matriarch.

-Oldest Daughter and kids are running.
+Oldest Daughter and kids are playing.
 The area looks different.
 Water is round, deep, clear.
 Are there predators inside?
 I walk.
 I look.
 I see no predators.
 No danger in water.
 You can drink Oldest Daughter!
 Oldest Daughter is drinking.
 Rest are drinking.

 There are deer.
 There are many deer.

 Many flowers come early.
-Where is grass.
-Matriarch taught me grass comes with flowers.
+Where is tall grass.
+Matriarch taught me tall grass comes with flowers.
 But grass is late.
 That is different.
 I will yell.
 Mammoths are here!

 Deer eating trees.
-Other animals eating trees and grass.
+Other animals eating trees and short grass.
 What are other animals.
-We need more grass.
-Where is grass.
+We need more tall grass.
+Where is tall grass.

 Male With Big Tusks is done drinking.
 Youngest Sister is done drinking.
 Youngest Sister watch!